The Top 100 Foods High In Polyphenols

 A Picture of Polyphenol-rich Cloves.

-Appearance wise, cloves look like little brown wooden sticks and they don’t appear particularly appetizing.
+In terms of their appearance, cloves look like little brown wooden sticks and they don’t appear particularly appetizing.

 In fact, their taste is as confusing as it is strong, and features contrasting warm, spicy, bitter, and even slightly sweet flavors.